 From Abbey’s Mom

-I use the hashtag #everydayautism to give people the full picture of where Abbey started.
-Because most people use the term ASD (Autism Spectrum Disorder) now, I think it is hard to understand the individual journey of interventions.
-Abbey was isolated and alone with limited conversational language.
-She had words, but was not connected to their meaning.
+I think it is essential to know where an individual started in the autism journey to understand the personal story behind it.
+The term ASD (Autism Spectrum Disorder) is now used to describe such a vast array of abilities and struggles.
+Abbey was diagnosed at 2.5 years old with obvious difficulties in navigating the world and socially integrating with peers.
+She was isolated and alone with limited conversational language.
+She had words, but was not connected to the meaning.
 It was as if other children didn’t exist.
 She couldn’t attend pre-school without an aide.
-She was mainstreamed until age 7 and then went to an autism school as the mainstreaming did not work.
+At age 4, she spent 13 weeks at the UCLA Neuro Psych Institute being evaluated and creating a plan for her education.
+She was partially mainstreamed until age 7 and then went to an autism school as the mainstreaming did not work.

-With 22 years of interventions, including small group speech, OT, Music, Adaptive PE, and a targeted program for Abbey’s deficit areas, she has emerged as a confident, capable, life-loving adult who inspires those around her.
+With 22 years of interventions, including individual and small group speech, OT, Music, Adaptive PE, RDI, PRT, ABA, and a targeted program for Abbey’s deficit areas, she has emerged as a confident, capable, life-loving adult who inspires those around her.

 We have a saying at our house that we still use almost every day: